 The Ley de Startup, or Startup Laws, are a whole raft of legislation that aims to attract international investors, digital nomads and new companies to Spain with visa incentives, tax breaks, fewer bureaucratic hoops and other benefits.

 The legislation was first proposed back in 2019 and has since been amended 217 times whilst passing through the Committee on Economic Affairs and Digital Transformation, the Spanish Cabinet and the Spanish Parliament.
-The Law now needs ratifying by the Senate to allow it to come into force in January 2023.
-The bill is supported by most of the political parties so is very likely to be passed.
+The Law has now been ratified by the Senate to allow it to come into force in January 2023.

 The law defines a digital nomad as “people whose jobs allow them to work remotely and change residence regularly”.